 When I talk to clients about their sleep goals for their family, I often hear from Mom some variation of this request: “I want anyone to be able to put my baby to sleep, not just me!” or “My husband really wants to help, but my baby will only let ME put him to sleep” or […]

 So you have given up caramel mocchacinos, bought a gym membership, and even jumped on the “be kind” bandwagon.
-But have you thought about adding improving your family’s sleep patterns to your New Year’s resolutions for 2014?
+But have you thought about adding improving your family’s sleep patterns to your New Year’s resolutions?
 Maybe you think sleep should just come naturally and is not something you can change.
-That’s a myth. […]
+That’s a myth.
+Based on […]

 When a friend told me she packs a suitcase full of her daughterʼs favorite stuffed animals when they travel, I wasn’t surprised.
 My family resembles a traveling caravan at airports as we transport all our gear.
 With young children, you have to be prepared.
 Last spring, our three-hour nonstop flight from Mexico turned into an […]